Executive Chef - Isaiah Allen

 General Manager - Paul Neubauer

 Paul was born in Fredrick, Maryland and graduated from Penn State University in 2000 with a BS in Wildlife and Fisheries Science, and a minor in Forestry—obviously all necessary schooling for working at The Eddy.
 He started working at The Eddy in May of 2011 because it was close to home and offered a fun job as a bartender with no responsibilities once work was over.
-Today, working many more hours than when he was bartending, Paul enjoys being a part of the Eddy family, helping the staff grow and develop as employees and more importantly, as people.
+Today, working many more hours than when he was when he was only bartending, Paul enjoys being a part of the Eddy family, leading teams and initiatives, helping the staff grow and develop as employees and more importantly, as people.
 His work at the pub continues to provide new and exciting challenges and enjoys the ever-changing aspects of restaurant work.

 Paul became General Manager in the spring of 2014.
 He and his wife, Kim, have lived in Saxapahaw since 2007.
 When not at The Eddy he enjoys traveling, photography and running.